MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 * The outline version of your icon displays when your app is in use and “hoisted” on the app bar on the left of Teams and when a user pins your app's messaging extension.
 It must be 32x32 pixels and can be white with a transparent background or transparent with a white background (no other colors are permitted).
 The icon should not have any extra padding around the symbol.
 * Correctly sized and formatted icons must be specified in your app package.
 The icons must match what's submitted with the store listing metadata.

-For more information, best practices, and examples see the Teams app [icon guidelines](~/concepts/build-and-test/apps-package.md#app-icons).
+For more information, best practices, and examples, see the Teams app [icon guidelines](~/concepts/build-and-test/apps-package.md#app-icons).

 ### 4.3 App descriptions